 Based on innovation in signal transduction and functional materials, new nanoscale sensing interfaces are being developed to quantify various ions, gas, nucleic acids, and proteins.
 We are particularly interested in the visualization of chemical species in endolysosomes which are highly dynamic along the endocytic pathways.
 Results may also help us better understand how different nanomaterials interact with subcellular components.

 On the other hand, we are designing sensors to address the ever-growing demand in clinical diagnosis, point-of-care testing (POCT), and environmental monitoring.
-Both electrochemical and optical approaches are employed in this respect to obtain ionophore-based chemical sensors without heavily relying on instrumentations, but instead, with sensor signals that are readily quantifiable such as the change of color and distance.
+Both electrochemical and optical approaches are employed in the lab to create ionophore-based chemical sensors without heavily relying on instrumentations.
+Instead, the sensors are quantified by simple physical parameters such as the change of color and distance.

-Aiming at a more powerful kernel, our research often takes inspiration from scientific and technological advances in other fields.
-Currently, we are experienced in measurements at the nanoscale, the phase transfer theory, ion-selective sensors, host-guest chemistry, photoswitch/photochromism, and various electroanalytical techniques.
-Students working on the projects will have the opportunity to perfect a range of skills including setting up various electrochemical and optical measurements, organic synthesis of novel receptors and probes, preparation and modification of various functional materials, electron and fluorescence microscopy, culturing and manipulating cells.
+We are experienced in measurements at the nanoscale, the phase transfer theory, ion-selective systems, host-guest chemistry, photoswitch/photochromism, and various electrochemical techniques, and constantly inspired by scientific and technological advances in other fields.
+Our students will have the opportunity to perfect a wide range of skills including the setting up of optical and electrochemical measurements, organic synthesis of photoswitches and fluorescent probes, preparation and modification of functional nanomaterials, electron and fluorescence microscopy, culturing and raising of cells and animals, etc.